ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    3. For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

-      * In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name subpattern P\*, such that: i) the wildcard pattern P of the scope entry E is different from P\*; and ii) every group name matching with P\* also matches with P.
+      * In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name subpattern P\*, such that: i) the pattern P of the scope entry E is different from P\*; and ii) every group name matching with P\* also matches with P.

       * If no subpatterns are found, the AS proceeds with the next scope entry, if any.
 Otherwise, for each found subpattern P\*, the AS adds to the set S2 a scope entry, such that its Toid is the same as in the subpattern P\*, while its Tperm is the AND of the Tperm from the subpattern P\* with the Tperm in the scope entry E.